prisma-labs/graphql-framework-experiment/docs/getting-started/tutorial.md

 ## 8. ... -->

-> For this tutorial we will use Prisma with PostgreSQL.
+> For this tutorial we will use PostgreSQL as our database.
 Install PostgreSQL if needed and then get its connection URL.
 Check out [our postgresql setup guide](references/recipes?id=local-postgresql) if unsure.

 ## Scaffold Project